 During the year, one of the operating units in the distribution and trading segment of China lost one of its key customers.
 This had an adverse impact on the projected value in use of the operation concerned and consequently resulted in an impairment to goodwill of \$100,000.
-The (pre-tax) discount rate used to measure the CGU's value in use was 3%.
+The pre-tax discount rate used to measure the cash-generating unit (CGU)'s value in use was 3%.
 The Group has also reassessed the useful lives of its property, plant and equipment and determined that no change in the useful lives was required.

-The carrying amount of goodwill is allocate to each CGUs as follows:
+The carrying amount of goodwill is allocate to each of the CGUs as follows:

 Group

-2022

-\$'000 \$'000
+2023 \$'000 2022 \$'000

 Audio system - Singapore 425 263

 Distribution and trading - China 637 395

 Distribution and trading - Thailand 796 705

 1,858 1,363